Salmon (band): History

 Two months after the release of Paco...
 Drop the Chicken, Red Ant withdrew tour support for Salmon.
 Avila claimed this was due to internal issues the label was facing.
 Teller had recently sold Red Ant to Alliance Entertainment, which itself was another company being funded by Wasserstein Perella.
-In July 1997, Alliance filed for bankruptcy, having debts of over $200 million dollars.
+In July 1997, Alliance filed for bankruptcy, having debts of over $200 million.
 The band departed Red Ant shortly after their tour support was dropped, and on August 27, 1997, they played what they said would be their last show.
 This show occurred at the Cactus Club in San Jose.
 Salmon eventually reunited in 1999, citing the bond between the band members, and continued to play sporadic local shows into the 2000s.
 Their last known performances were in 2012, with these being their first shows in over five years.

 Musical style and influences

 In a 1997 interview, the band said some of their influences were Faith No More and Primus.
 Goodwin mentioned Primus guitarist Larry LaLonde as being an influence on his playing, in addition to also being inspired by jazz and experimental music.
 Martinez cited older 1980s hip hop as a vocal influence, along with more contemporary hip hop.
 The Metro Silicon Valley believed that Martinez derived influence from Primus singer Les Claypool, and claimed that the band had a "much goofier" and "more eclectic" sound than other bands that were fusing metal and rap, such as 311, Korn and Rage Against the Machine.
 In 1999, they reflected that the band's sound had been more innovative three years prior, when the fusion of metal and rap was less common among Bay Area bands.
 In an earlier 1996 article, they wrote that Flourished with Candies displayed a "skillful navigation" of rap and rock, adding that "[it's] an upstream battle that has daunted many bands.
 Rockers who want to be rappers (Red Hot Chili Peppers' Anthony Kiedis) and rappers who want to be rockers (Ice-T) often cancel each genre out, rarely garnering praise from either faction."